 Application procedure: once selected by their home university, each student will be contacted directly for application procedure, and all useful information will be provided.

-Second semester : 15th of November
+Nomination/Application for the second semester : 15th of November

 Courses open to exchange students